zleonov/NanoHTTP/README.md

 ========================
 It's true that there are more than several HTTP Client libraries flowing around the Java ecosystem.
 But there are several features that make NanoHTTP unique.

-First, it has **zero dependencies**.
-Second, it matches the behavior of *HttpURLConnection*, which makes it ideal to upgrade code written with *HttpURLConnection* idiosyncrasies in mind.
-Third, did I mention **zero dependencies**?
+Since NanoHTTP closely matches the behavior of *HttpURLConnection*, it is ideal for users who are aware of or written code with *HttpURLConnection* idiosyncrasies in mind.
+And did I mention **zero dependencies**?

 But if you want something more?
 ===============================